CS-A-11/project-assignment-crud-shamsa/README.md

 3. User can add a review (http://localhost:3000/location/5bc0734d789815a59e0fac27/review/new)

 ## Schema:
-Documents: locations
+Collections: locations

-Sub-documents: reviews, openingTimes
+Nested Colelctions: reviews, openingTimes

 locations has nested reviews and openingTimes